 If experience meets expectations exactly, the second approach typically accrues a smaller liability than the first approach until such time as the initial loss recognition event would have occurred.
 After that, all future profits would be accrued as a liability in order to forestall loss recognition at the next reporting date.
-This second method targets zero annual profits from the date at which the business would have first entered loss recognition; whereas, the first method targets zero annual profits from the date at which annual losses are first projected to occur.
+This second method targets zero annual profits from the date at which the business would have first entered loss recognition, whereas the first method targets zero annual profits from the date at which annual losses are first projected to occur.

-Q14.
+Q15.
 What are some considerations around adopting a locked-in schedule to establish an additional liability over time?

-Under this approach, a company would establish a locked-in schedule for setting an additional liability to accrete (a) to the sum (or present value) of future projected losses at such time as the future losses are projected to begin or (b) to the projected deficiency arising when the business is first expected to enter loss recognition.
+Under this approach, a company would establish a locked-in schedule for setting an additional liability to accrete (a) to the sum (or present value) of future projected losses at such time as the future losses are projected to begin, or (b) to the projected deficiency arising when the business is first expected to enter loss recognition.
 The schedule typically would be designed to reduce projected profits ratably over the period during which gains are projected.
 Consideration could be given to adjusting this accrued liability to account for differences between the actual in-force and the projected in-force at each reporting date.
 Additional locked-in accrual schedules could be added if the current schedule(s) prove to be insufficient when performing profits followed by losses tests on subsequent reporting dates.

-Some practitioners believe that this approach is recommended, particularly for traditional FAS 60 business because it appears to be consistent with the lock-in concept typically applied to reserves for traditional, long-duration insurance contracts at issue and upon recognition of a premium deficiency.
+Some practitioners believe that this approach is recommended, particularly for traditional FAS 60 business, because it appears to be consistent with the lock-in concept typically applied to reserves for traditional, long-duration insurance contracts at issue and upon recognition of a premium deficiency.

-However, there are other considerations that may make a locked-in approach untenable:
+However, other considerations may make a locked-in approach untenable:

-- The locked-in nature of the reserve accrual means that a larger-than-needed reserve could result if the projection of future losses declines in the future. - A locked-in schedule of additional reserves would likely result in two different sets of locked-in assumptions applied to the same contracts (i.e., one set that was applied at issue and a second applied when the accrual for profits followed by losses was established).
-Multiple sets could be encountered if the expectations of future experience continue to deteriorate. - A locked-in accrual schedule could result in unexpected losses that might occur as experience emerges in the period during which gains are expected or if such expected gains turn out to be lower than projected when the schedule was developed. - Some practitioners view a locked-in accrual as being equivalent to the "prospective unlocking" approach commonly applied to guaranteed renewable contracts prior to the industry's widespread discontinuance of the practice for reasons outlined in the AICPA's Technical Questions and Answers TIS Section 6300.36 (December 2008).
+- The locked-in nature of the reserve accrual means that a larger-than-needed reserve could result if the projection of future losses declines in the future. - A locked-in schedule of additional reserves would likely result in two different sets of locked-in assumptions applied to the same contracts (e.g., one set that was applied at issue and a second applied when the accrual for profits followed by losses was established).
+Multiple sets could be encountered if the expectations of future experience continue to deteriorate. - A locked-in accrual schedule could result in unexpected losses that might occur as experience emerges in the period during which gains are expected or if such expected gains turn out to be lower than projected when the schedule was developed.